ubisoft/ubisoft-laforge-FFHQ-UV-Intrinsics/readme.md

 © [2023] Ubisoft Entertainment.
 All Rights Reserved
 ## FFHQ-UV-Intrinsics dataset
-This GitHub repository hosts **FFHQ-Intrinsic** that contains intrinsics texture maps for 10K subjects.
+This GitHub repository hosts the **FFHQ-UV-Intrinsic** dataset, that contains intrinsics texture maps for 10K subjects.
 This dataset was obtained by applying [MoSAR](https://ubisoft-laforge.github.io/character/mosar/) on the [FFHQ-UV](https://github.com/csbhr/FFHQ-UV) dataset.

-To obtain the intrinsic face attributes, we first re-targeted the texture maps from [FFHQ-UV](https://github.com/csbhr/FFHQ-UV) to our own topology and resize them to 512x512.
-Next, we apply MoSAR to obtain the light normalization and intrinsic texture maps estimation.
-We then upscale these texture maps to 1K resolution and retarget them back to their original topology.
+To obtain the intrinsic face attributes, we first re-targeted the texture maps from [FFHQ-UV](https://github.com/csbhr/FFHQ-UV) to our own topology and resized them to 512x512.
+Next, we applied MoSAR to obtain the light normalization and intrinsic texture maps.
+We then upscaled these texture maps to 1K resolution and retargeted them back to their original topology.
 The resulting dataset, **FFHQ-UV-Intrinsics**, is being publicly released for the research community under Creative Commons Attribution-NonCommercial-NoDerivatives license.

 **The dataset contains diffuse, specular, ambient occlusion, translucency and normal maps for 10K subjects**.